 Over the next few years the picnic was moved among various groves in the park: Hickory and Devil’s Elbow, to name a few.
 The attendance continued to grow until it reached 118 in 1931.
 It was decided then to “have the reunion in the afternoon instead of all day.”
 The 1932 minutes read: “They pitched quoits and played mush ball.
 Some of the girls were very apt at the game.
 Dinner was served at 6:30 and everyone seemed to be an expert at making food disappear.”

 The 10th reunion in 1935 was moved to Andre’s cottage in Slippery Rock Park and featured motorboat rides, swimming, and horseshoes.
 Unfortunately, the Pearce-Nelson Reunion was suspended for five years with the start of World War II, but fortunately it was resumed in 1946 at Miller’s Grove, North Park.
 There was a long list of marriages and births, several deaths, and a list of the names of the boys in the service, according to the 1981 reunion summary.
 In the years that followed the picnic was held at ten different groves in the park, but the favorites seemed to be high atop Flagstaff Hill overlooking the former Pearce farm and mill property.
 They included the Roosevelt and School House groves.
 Some of the “highlights” were as follows:

 ➢ 1954, children enjoyed a special guest, “Prince,” a dark brown pony.

-➢ 1955, Ray Anderson and Walt Pearce ate up all the pie.
+➢ 1955, Ray Anderson and (my uncle) Walt Pearce ate up all the pie.

 ➢ 1957, reunion-goers voted to discontinue providing ham, but to provide ice cream and Lemon Blend.